 In 2016 CIPFA and SOLACE issued a revised framework developed by the CIPFA/SOLACE Joint Working Group on Good Governance in Local Government building on the International Framework: Good Governance in the Public Sector (CIPFA/IFAC 2014).
-This sets the standard for local authority governance.

 The Delivering Good Governance in Local Government: Framework (April 2016) positions the attainment of sustainable economic, societal and environmental outcomes as a key focus of governance processes and structures.
 It emphasises the importance of considering the longer term and the links between governance and public financial management.